ITensor/ITensors.jl/README.md

 algorithms for optimizing and transforming tensor networks, such as matrix product state and matrix product operators, such as the DMRG algorithm.

+Development of ITensor is supported by the Simons Foundation through the Flatiron Institute.